mogggen/Summit-Rogue_Divergent/RoadMap.md

 stop following
 -----

+----- Sanctions -----
+Oligarchs
+are bourdensome, and your improved reletionship with them usually bothers the other groups by a varied amount (millitary and Rebels most, and Agriculture sligthly less), exposed by Rebels

+Rebels
+Gather Intel about the enemy villages
+Will keep the public informed on how you treat your people (and raise anger when bad decisions are made) Do not fight voluntarely

+Military
+Recruits troop from other sanctions, the most fit ones they can find.
+Generates ammo and guns for the army.
+Protects the village during a raid. are the first to serve your order to conquer the enemy.

 ----- extra -----
 10% of allies spawn in gay and can’t therfore repopulate homofobic groups may try to kill of the gay people